-9/21 Please read Whorton, pg.
-245-256, and Harrington, "The Placebo Effect: What's Interesting for Scholars of Religion" (available on Sakai). \\You may also want to get a head start on the Fadiman reading that is scheduled for next week.\\
+1/29 Please read Kinsley's "Modern Medical Culture," available on Sakai.
+1/31 Please read Whorton, pg.
+245-256, and Harrington, "The Placebo Effect: What's Interesting for Scholars of Religion," available on Sakai. \\You also may want to get a head start on the Fadiman reading that is scheduled for next week.\\